saketkc/vayuayan/docs/installation.rst

 Requirements
 ------------

-cpcbfetch requires Python 3.7 or higher and the following packages:
+vayuayan requires Python 3.7 or higher and the following packages:

 - requests>=2.25.0
 - pandas>=1.3.0